Yangzhangcst/Transformer-in-Computer-Vision/main/survey.md

 ## Survey:

+- (arXiv 2024.07) Semi-Supervised Object Detection: A Survey on Progress from CNN to Transformer. [[Paper]](https://arxiv.org/pdf/2407.08460.pdf)

 - (arXiv 2024.07) RNNs, CNNs and Transformers in Human Action Recognition: A Survey and A Hybrid Model. [[Paper]](https://arxiv.org/pdf/2407.06162.pdf)

 - (arXiv 2024.04) Comprehensive Survey of Model Compression and Speed up for Vision Transformers. [[Paper]](https://arxiv.org/pdf/2404.10407.pdf)